-The LigerBots have three goals for our outreach: to spread the messages of FIRST; to promote project-based learning; and to give team members experience in sharing STEM ideas with the community.
+The LigerBots have three goals for our outreach: to spread the messages of FIRST; to promote project-based learning; and to give team members experience in sharing STEAM ideas with the community.
 Students learn to communicate the messages of FIRST by practicing giving speeches and presenting them at outreach events.

-We take our project-based STEM activities for children and informational flyers about these activities to outreach events.
+We take our project-based STEAM activities for children and informational flyers about these activities to outreach events.
 These include brush bots, origami, paper airplanes, slime, binary beads, spool racers, mini light sabers, and needle compasses, among others.

-In typical years we run or attend an average of
+In typical years we run or attend an average of 28 outreach events.
+Even during the 2020/21 and

-28 outreach events.
-Even during the 2020/21 and 2021/22 academic years, which were profoundly changed by Covid-19, we averaged eight events each year.
-These ranged from bigger community events like the Boston GreenFest to smaller gatherings like our online Scratch hackathon for younger students.
+2021/22 academic years, which were profoundly changed by Covid-19, we averaged eight events each year.
+In the 2022/23 acaademic year, we came back strong, attending or planning to attend at least 24 events.
+These ranged from bigger community events like the Boston GreenFest to smaller gatherings like our visit to Boy Scout troops with our robot.